react-navigation/react-navigation/docs/api/navigators/Navigators.md

 An error will be thrown if a navigator is configured with `containerOptions` and also receives a `navigation` prop, because in that case it would be unclear if the navigator should handle its own state.

 - `URIPrefix` - The prefix of the URIs that the app might handle.
 This will be used when handling a [deep link](/docs/guides/linking) to extract the path passed to the router.
-- `onNavigationChange(action, prevState, newState)` - This function gets called every time state managed at the top level changes.
-By default, it prints its arguments.